GRTC Pilot Program

 The program will operate as a pilot for the upcoming academic year — Aug.
 1, 2018 through July 31, 2019.
 The Campus Connector will continue to provide intracampus transportation service with existing stops through the end of the year.
 However, beginning in spring 2019, the service will transition to an ‘express’ route.
 Shuttles to the remote parking facilities (A, I, M, R lots) will continue to service these locations as normal.

 Initially, as a VCU, VCU Health System or Virginia Premier student or employee you will simply present your VCU-, VCU Health System- or Virginia Premier-issued ID card to the bus driver upon boarding.
-We will transition to new cards for riding GRTC buses, which will be distributed late in the fall semester or early in the spring semester in 2019.
+Beginning on Sunday, Feb.
+24, students and employees will use a VCU/GRTC GO Pass in addition to your VCU, VCU Health or Virginia Premier ID card to ride GRTC under the pilot.

-Any VCU, VCU Health System or Virginia Premier student or employee who has been issued a VCU, VCU Health System or Virginia Premier ID card can participate.
+Any VCU, VCU Health System or Virginia Premier student or employee who has been issued a VCU, VCU Health System or Virginia Premier ID card and GO Pass can participate.
 For questions regarding your status, please contact your Human Resources department.

-A valid ID card is required to ride GRTC as part of this pilot program.
-If you have lost/misplaced your card, please visit VCU Card for a replacement.
+A valid ID card and VCU/GRTC GO Pass are required to ride GRTC as part of this pilot program.
+If you have lost/misplaced your ID card, please visit VCU Card for a replacement.

 The Campus Connector will continue to provide intracampus transportation service throughout the 2018-19 academic year; however, beginning in spring 2019, the Connector service will be reduced to an ‘express’ route.